Diversified NZ Property Trust

 Governance of Investore

-Investore is governed by a Board of Directors, which is comprised of three independent directors and two directors appointed by Stride Investment Management Limited.
+Investore is governed by a Board of Directors, which is comprised of three independent directors (with one of those positions currently vacant) and two directors appointed by Stride Investment Management Limited.
 Being listed, Investore is subject to the NZX listing rules, and reports on compliance with the NZX Corporate Governance Code.

 More information regarding Investore (including its latest annual report) can be found at www.investoreproperty.co.nz